p2ppsr/cwi-bitcoin/README.md

 ## About

-TS-Bitcoin is a TypeScript library for Bitcoin SV (BSV).
-It's a fork of bsv v2 which intended to satisfy certain
+CWI-Bitcoin is a TypeScript library for Bitcoin SV (BSV).

-goals:
+It's a fork of a fork of [ts-bitcoin](https://github.com/ts-bitcoin/ts-bitcoin), which is a fork of bsv v2, which intended to satisfy certain goals:

 1. Support ease-of-use by being internally consistent.
 It should not be necessary to read the source code of a class or function to know how to use it.